AY2425S2-CS2103T-F14-3/tp/docs/DeveloperGuide.md

       Particularly impressed with his system design skills.
       2. Strong communication and intrapersonal skills.
 Involved with alot of social work and clubs at university.
       ```

+7. **Enhanced Undo Redo Messages**: currently executing the undo and redo command will only show that undo or redo is successful.
+To help the user better know what has been undone or redone, we plan to enhance the undo and redo command by:
+    * Adding messages to show what action was undone or redone.
+    * Example usage:
+      ```
+      > undo
+      Added Candidate: Bernice Yu; Phone: 99272758; Email: berniceyu@example.com; Address: Blk 30 Lorong 3 Serangoon Gardens, #07-18; Job Position: UI/UX Designer; Team: Design; Tags: [figma][design][experienced]
+      Undo successful!

+      > redo
+      Deleted Candidate: Bernice Yu; Phone: 99272758; Email: berniceyu@example.com; Address: Blk 30 Lorong 3 Serangoon Gardens, #07-18; Job Position: UI/UX Designer; Team: Design; Tags: [figma][design][experienced]
+      Redo successful!
+      ```